CoFH/cofh.github.io/docs/cofh-world/world-generator-configuration/feature-types/spout/index.md

                 <td markdown="span">String</td>
                 <td markdown="span">`"CIRCLE"`</td>
                 <td markdown="span">
-                    The shape of plates as seen from above.
+                    The shape of spouts as seen from above.
 Possible values are `"CIRCLE"` and `"SQUARE"`.
                 </td>
             </tr>